Roland System 100m

 165 Dual Portamento

-Has CV input and output for each channel with a continuous slider to introduce portamento or slew between voltages.
-There's a control input for the portamento.
+Has CV input and output for each channel with a continuous slider to introduce portamento or slew between voltage changes.

 172 Phase shifter / Audio Delay / Gate Delay / LFO